absurditiesmedia/sorceress-deidre-launch/src/pages/services.md

 title: "Services"
 ---

-At {[placeholder]}, we offer a range of mystical and spiritual services designed to meet your unique needs.
+I offer a range of mystical and spiritual services designed to meet your unique needs.
 Explore our offerings below to find the perfect fit for your journey.

 ## Tarot Card Readings